 Evolving the Masculine

-The Unevolved (inner or outer) Masculine is intimidated by the Feminine, because it feels her strength in ways incomprehensible to himself.
+When talking about the "unevolved", immature, toxic (inner or outer) Masculine, we are basically talking about unconsciousness.
+The Unevolved Masculine is intimidated by the Feminine, because it feels her strength in ways incomprehensible to himself.
 So rather than realizing the tremendous power that would come from joining forces with her, the Unevolved Masculine tries to pull her down by suppressing and controlling her.
 If that is not possible, it will turn to emotional manipulation, making her doubt her self-worth and withdraw love from her for no apparent reason (this includes negative self-talk).

 While these strategies might indeed temporarily weaken the Feminine, they only serve to make her stronger over time.
 At some point she will try to break free from the toxicity.
 This can happen in a conscious way, when we bring in awareness (a trait of the Evolved Masculine), or unconsciously, in the form of unwanted symptoms and behaviors, such as for example binge or emotional eating, mood swings (incl. mania and depression), hormonal imbalances and also fertility related symptoms.

 On the other hand, the Evolved Masculine does not derive its strength from keeping the Feminine small.
 To the contrary, it protects it, supports it and even fights for it.
 By providing structure and safety (both physical and emotional), it allows the Feminine to relax and surrender to it, rather than rebel against it.
 She is free to express herself fully - in all her comprehensible and incomprehensible ways - and to become a powerful and equal partner at his side, complementing his own strengths and making them an invincible team that is able to rise much higher together than any of them could have by themselves.

 It is never a sign of Masculinity or of strength to suppress the Feminine – not inside of us nor in the outside world!